middyjs/middy/packages/input-output-logger/README.md

 `logger` property accept a function (default `console.log`) `omitPaths` property accepts an array of paths that will be used to remove particular fields from the logged objects.
 This could serve as a simple way to redact sensitive data from logs (default []).
+`identifier` property accepts a string value to add to logged input and output messages.

 ## Sample usage